Botcopy/docs/docs/window/events.md

 ## bc-initialized

 Fires when the chat window has initialized.
-All other events and [methods](window/methods?id=window-methods) occur after initialization.
+Use this event to identify when the chat window has fully loaded.
+All other events and [methods](window/methods?id=window-methods) occur/can occur after initialization.

 ```js
 {